rebeccaalpert/virtual-assistant/packages/module/patternfly-docs/content/extensions/chatbot/examples/UI/UI.md

 ### Message bar with always-shown send button

+By default, the send button is only shown once a user has entered a valid message.
+If you choose to keep the send button visible at all times, disable the button when there is no valid message to send.

-You can use the `alwaysShowSendButton` prop if you want to always show the send button.
-You may also wish to apply the `isSendButtonDisabled` prop.
-Sending via the enter key will be disabled when this is passed in, demonstrated in the example below.
-You may want to enable or disable the send button based on whether there is text in the message bar.
-Whether text is present in the input can be detected via the `onChange` prop for `<MessageBar>`.
+To always show the send button in the message bar, use the `alwaysShowSendButton` prop.
+Use the `isSendButtonDisabled` prop to disable the button as needed.
+If you want to enable or disable the send button based on the presence of text in the message bar, you can detect text via the `onChange` prop for `<MessageBar>`.

+To disable the send button in the following example, select the "Disable send button" checkbox.
+When the button is disabled, you also cannot send via the enter key.

 ```js file="./ChatbotMessageBarDisabled.tsx"